Eyre Massey Shaw: Theatre fire safety

 In his work with the Fire Engine Establishment and later the Metropolitan Fire Brigade, Shaw became most concerned with the fire safety of theatres.
-Theatres were frequent sources of fire, with combustible scenery covered in oil paints in close proximity to naked flame gas lamps.
+Theatres were frequent sources of fire, with combustible scenery covered in oil paints near naked flame gas lamps.

 Such was his concern, that in 1876, he published the book Fires in Theatres, setting out some of the risks and methods specific to theatres.
 He was particularly concerned with the lack of regulation and control in the sector.

 In 1887, the devastating Exeter Theatre Royal fire claimed the lives of 186 people, and Shaw was appointed to conduct a parliamentary inquiry (with a jury) and to report back.
 The jury of 21 returned a verdict of accidental death.

 Shaw submitted his report to the government on 29 September 1887, and in it he placed the blame firmly with the architect, Phipps.
 Phipps defended himself from the blame, deflecting to the fact that a number of changes had been made during construction from the designs that he proposed.

 This proved to be the catalyst for action, and gradually regulations were tightened.